 The course takes approximately 20 months.
-You will start in January 2021 and finish in August 2022.
+You will start in January and finish in August the following year.
 This gives you space to decide when in the academic year it is most appropriate for you to complete your research and write up your dissertation thesis.

 What does the course offer you?